oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 Oracle Machine Learning Notebooks offer a wide range of advanced options such as:

-* Paragraph dependencies - Allows you to add runtime sequence dependencies between paragraphs.
-The child paragraph automatically run after the parent paragraph is run
+* Notebook Service levels - Allows you to change the notebook type.
+Notebook type corresponds to the ADB service levels — low, medium, high and gpu.
 * Notebook versioning - Allows archiving your work in a notebook, viewing of version history, and version comparison.
 * Comments in notebook paragraphs - Allows you to write comments in notebook paragraphs thereby supporting collaborative work.
 * Notebook Templates - Allows you to create notebooks based on example templates.
-* Notebook Service levels - Allows you to change the notebook type.
-Notebook type corresponds to the ADB service levels — low, medium, high and gpu.
 * Jobs - Allows you to create jobs to schedule the running of notebooks.
+* Paragraph dependencies - Allows you to add runtime sequence dependencies between paragraphs.
+The child paragraph automatically run after the parent paragraph is run.

 ### Objectives

 In this lab, you will learn how to:
-* Create paragraph dependencies, and run the paragraphs based on paragraph dependency order
+* Change notebook service levels
 * Create notebook versions, view version history and compare notebook versions
 * Create a notebook using the Example template
-* Change notebook service levels
 * Create jobs to schedule notebook run
+* Create paragraph dependencies, and run the paragraphs based on paragraph dependency order

 ### Prerequisites